-A couple of days ago I took a walk down by a small spring-fed creek.
+A couple of days ago, I took a walk down by a small spring-fed creek.
 The air temperature was about 4°F (-16°C), but since the creek is fed by numerous springs the stream was nearly free of ice.
-Winter time in one of these spring-fed trout streams is really interesting.
-While all the world around is in a deep freeze life goes on in the water.
+Wintertime in one of these spring-fed trout streams is really interesting.
+While the world around us is in a deep freeze, life goes on in the water.

-While I was taking photographs next to the stream I saw a Green Frog crawling through the shallow water of a muck filled back water of the stream where spring water seeps up through the ground.
-The amphibian was half in the water and half in the cold air where condensation had froze into hoarfrost on old grass stems only millimeters above the water’s surface.
+While I was taking photographs next to the stream, I saw a Green Frog crawling through the shallow water of a muck-filled backwater of the stream where spring water seeps up through the ground.
+The amphibian was half in the water and half in the cold air where condensation had frozen into hoarfrost on old grass stems only millimeters above the water’s surface.
 No hibernation for this frog.
-The frog was very cold, and when I approached it just got down low in the mud and stayed still.
+The frog was very cold, and when I approached, it just got down low in the mud and stayed still.
 I took some photographs while trying to keep my winter pack boots from overfilling with water and mud.
-I got a few different angles and so I left the frog in peace.
+I got a few different angles, and so I left the frog in peace.

 I made my way back to shore and resumed my photography.
-A few minutes later I happened to look down at my bootlaces and found them to be encased in ice.
-Later when I got back the car I tried to get them off, but couldn’t untie the laces.
+A few minutes later, I happened to look down at my bootlaces and found them to be encased in ice.
+Later, when I got back to the car I tried to get them off, but couldn’t untie the laces.